irisnet/irishub/docs/features/slashing.md

 * `SignedBlocksWindow` default: 20000
 * `MinSignedPerWindow` default: 0.5
-* `DowntimeJailDuration` default: 2Days
+* `DowntimeJailDuration` default: 10Minutes
-* `SlashFractionDowntime` default: 0.005
+* `SlashFractionDowntime` default: 0.01

 ## Double Sign

-When executing a block, it receives evidence that a validator has voted for conflicting votes of the same round at the same height.
-If the time of the evidence from the current block time is less than `MaxEvidenceAge`, the validator's bonded token will be penalized in the `SlashFractionDoubleSign` ratio, and the validator will be jailed.
+When executing a block, it receives evidence that a validator has voted for conflicting votes of the same round at the same height. the validator's bonded token will be penalized in the `SlashFractionDoubleSign` ratio, and the validator will be jailed.
 Until the jail time exceeds `DoubleSignJailDuration`, the validator can be released by executing `unjail` command.

 **parameters:**

-* `MaxEvidenceAge` default: 1Day
-* `DoubleSignJailDuration` default: 5Days
+* `DowntimeJailDuration` default: 10Minutes
-* `SlashFractionDoubleSign`default: 0.01
+* `SlashFractionDoubleSign`default: 0.05

-## Proposer Censorship

-If the node is in the process of processing a new block, it detects if any transaction does not pass `txDecoder`, `validateTx`, `validateBasicTxMsgs`, the validator's bonded token will be slashed by `SlashFractionCensorship` percent, and the validator will be jailed.
-Until the jail time exceeds `CensorshipJailDuration`, the validator can be unjailed by executing the `unjail` command after jailing period.

-* `txDecode` Deserialization of Tx
-* `validateTx` Size limit for Tx
-* `validateBasicTxMsgs` Basic check on msg in Tx

-**parameters:**

-* `CensorshipJailDuration` default: 7Days
-* `SlashFractionCensorship` default: 0.02
+For related operations of the `Slashing` module, please refer to [cli-slashing](../cli-client/slashing.md)